stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability.md

 - [ ] Record and test the add to cart functionality on `https://danube-web.shop`

-> **Important** Unfortunately, there's a bug in the checkout and all fields need to be filled out. 🤦‍♂️
+> **Warning** Unfortunately, there's a bug in the checkout and all fields need to be filled out. 🤦‍♂️